 Anxiety Barking

-High-pitched, repetitive barking often accompanied by pacing, panting, or destructive behaviour.
-This is commonly triggered by separation anxiety — the dog barks when left alone because they’re genuinely distressed.
-Punishing anxiety barking makes the anxiety worse.
+High-pitched, repetitive barking, often paired with pacing, panting, drooling, or destructive behaviour.
+This is frequently driven by separation anxiety, where the dog is genuinely distressed at being left alone.
+Punishing it makes the underlying anxiety worse, not better.

 Excitement Barking

-Rapid, high-pitched barking during play, greetings, or in anticipation of something the dog enjoys (walks, food, visitors).
-This is emotional overflow — the dog is too aroused to contain itself.
-It’s not problematic in most contexts but can become an issue if it’s constant.
+Rapid, high-pitched barking during play, greetings, or in anticipation of a walk.
+This is emotional overflow: the dog is simply too aroused to hold it in.
+It is rarely a serious problem unless it becomes constant.

 Territorial Barking

-Sustained barking at perceived intruders — other dogs, delivery drivers, people walking past the property.
-Common in guard breeds like Boerboels and Rottweilers, and a frequent source of neighbour complaints in South African suburbs.
+Sustained barking at perceived intruders, including other dogs, delivery drivers, and people walking past the property line.
+It is especially common in guarding breeds such as the Boerboel and the Rottweiler, and it is a frequent source of neighbour complaints in South African suburbs.

 Frustration Barking

-When a dog can see something it wants but can’t access it — another dog behind a fence, a cat across the road, a ball stuck under furniture.
+Barking that happens when a dog can see something it wants but cannot reach it: a dog behind a fence, a cat across the road, a ball stuck under the couch.
 The barking is directed at the barrier, not the target.

 Step 1: Identify the Type